-Use this service to get on the electoral register or to update your details if you don’t have a permanent home address in the UK and you’re:
+Use this service to get on the electoral register or to update your details if you do not have a permanent home address in the UK and you’re:

 - a member of the armed forces